-The absence of major e-commerce players like Amazon from the market combined with high digital penetration and well-formed e-commerce habits, together with the expectation of same or next day delivery, makes Sofia a good test market for new business models, while the low use of e-banking services and Cash On Delivery payments (60-70% of transactions in 2015) may pose a threat to the sector’s growth.
+The absence of major e-commerce players like Amazon from the market combined with high digital penetration and well-formed e-commerce habits, together with the expectation of same or next day delivery, makes Sofia a good test market for new business models.
+Market research by Mastercard in 2016 showed that 67& of Bulgarian users prefer paying by an online payment service.

-NDK, the biggest convention center in the city is undergoing a major renovation in preparation for the Bulgaria’s EU Presidency in 2018.
+NDK, the biggest convention center in the city has undergone a major renovation in preparation for the Bulgaria’s EU Presidency in 2018.
 The number of 5-star rooms in the city is expected to double by 2020.